Eye cancer resources and organisations

 RNIB Newsagent has more than 200 national newspapers and magazines for visually impaired and disabled people.
 They offer subscribers a choice of formats including CD's, USB sticks and digital downloads through their website.

-Organisations giving help for facial changes
+Organisations giving help with facial changes

 Changing Faces provide support and information for people who have any form of facial disfigurement including disfigurement caused by cancer.
 They also provide a skin camouflage service for people in England and Scotland.
 Trained volunteers teach people how to apply specialist cover creams.